osdpox22/EnigMano-Multi-Instance/README.md

 ---

 **EnigMano 🌀✋** is forged from two powerful concepts:

-- **Enigma 🌀** — a puzzle wrapped in shadows, precision, and quiet strength.
+* **Enigma 🌀** — a puzzle wrapped in shadows, precision, and quiet strength.
-- **Mano ✋** — the “hand” that commands, controls, and executes with unwavering resolve.
+* **Mano ✋** — the “hand” that commands, controls, and executes with unwavering resolve.

 Together, **EnigMano** embodies *“The Hand of Mystery”* — a silent guardian orchestrating the life and legacy of every fortress instance with masterful precision and hidden grace. 🛡️

+> **Project Focus:** This repository is part of the EnigMano ecosystem, dedicated to creating **RDP-enabled, fully automated Windows 11 instances**.
+Each instance is pre-configured, secure, and ready for remote deployment and operations.
+>
 ---

 ## 🔥 What Is This? 🕵️‍♂️